Enjoy this free, self-guided walking tour in historic Charlotte Amalie in St. Thomas!

 I assume you are coming to St. Thomas on a cruise ship.
 If not, you will have to pretend with me.

-Your first order of business is getting from your ship to downtown Charlotte Amalie in St. Thomas (Charlotte Amalie is the heart of the island).
+Your first order of business is getting from your ship to downtown Charlotte Amalie in St. Thomas (Charlotte Amalie is the heart of the island and a National Historic Landmark).
 Check out this map showing the location of the two cruise ship docks and Charlotte Amalie.
 You are not to walk from your ship to town.
 No matter how close it appears, the walk is noisy, hot, without shade or bathrooms.
 If you want to enjoy your guided tour, you will not want to spend the first 20 minutes of it walking in the Caribbean heat.

 Below I have a suggested route/path for your walking adventure, but feel free to wander and take detours – Charlotte Amalie is a small town and everything is no more than 5-6 minutes away.